yehia67/documentation/wallets/0.1/hub/how-to-guides/integrate-hub.md

 ### Prerequisites

-1. Create a cold wallet, using a new seed
+1. Create a cold wallet address outside of Hub
 2. Create a new user to use as a hot wallet

 |**User action**|**Exchange action**|**Hub API call**|